 Another downside to AWS is the scale of its offering.
 While this is an attraction in many senses, it can be difficult at times to navigate the large numbers of features that are on offer, and some see AWS as being a complex vendor to manage.

-Azure pros and cons
+Microsoft Azure pros and cons

 The big pull for Azure is where Microsoft already has a strong footing within an organisation and can easily play a role in helping those companies transition to the cloud.
 Azure naturally links well with key Microsoft on-premise systems such as Windows Server, System Center and Active Directory.